-Private Sezin School Open Roof Space Project was designed as a pedagogical space with a spatially hybrid program that fosters meeting, making, learning and working.
-To this end, borrowing from Fuller’s trimtab concept, the project intervened in a lightweight yet effective manner and chose the formerly dormant empty rooftop space of the existing building, measured at approximately 1,700 m² within 15,000 m².
+Open Roof Space Project was designed as a pedagogical space with a spatially hybrid program that fosters meeting, making, learning and working.
+To this end, borrowing from Fuller’s trimtab concept, the project intervened in a lightweight yet effective manner and chose the formerly dormant empty rooftop space of the existing building, measured at approximately 1700 m² within 15000 m².
 This scale difference allowed for experimentation while offering sufficient room for a critically diverse program.

-The process for designing the Open Roof Space started with a participatory session in February 2014, where ATÖLYE facilitated a Design Thinking session with 20 teachers, staff and external advisors.
+The process for designing the Open Roof Space started with a participatory session in February 2014, where we facilitated a design thinking session with 20 teachers, administration team and external advisors.
 Various insights emerged from this session, including the need for deliberate interaction zones between parents and teachers, a more spacious yet open layout for teachers’ private work zones, a need for hands-on learning via a makerlab and reimagining corridors as interaction zones with increased transparency.

-ATÖLYE team first developed a strategic spatial program for Private Sezin Schools, which included an unusually large teachers’ zone, a flexible events space, a public meeting room dedicated to educational NGOs to foster partnerships, a makerlab with three sections (media lab, wood shop, bio lab) and small lounge booths for comfortable parent-teacher dialogue.
+We first developed a strategic spatial program for Private Sezin Schools, which included a large teachers’ zone, a flexible events space, a public meeting room dedicated to educational NGOs to foster partnerships, a makerlab with three sections (media, wood, biology) and small lounge booths for comfortable parent-teacher dialogue.

 Such strategic programming ensured that the outcome would be novel independent from formal design elements.
 Furthermore, the layout and proximity of these different zones were informed by parameters such as need for daylight, visual privacy, acoustic isolation and persona-based circulation paths.